-- The beneficiary's contribution in cash: the direct monetary (cash) contribution from the applicant's own resources and/or the contribution from any other fund providers.
-This means a financial flow that can be traced in the written accounts of the beneficiary. - The revenue generated by the action: any income expected to be generated by the implementation of the action should be detailed (such as. the yield from sales of publications). - The Union grant: the grant requested from the Commission.
+- The revenue generated by the action: any income expected to be generated by the implementation of the action should be detailed (such as. the yield from sales of publications or conference registration fees). - The EU grant: the grant requested from the Commission.